 - Brown the chicken well.
 Searing the chicken ensures it develops flavor and keeps it from tasting boiled.

-- Add broth a little at a time.
+- Add liquid a little at a time.
 This helps you control the stew’s consistency and avoid making it too watery.

 - Taste and adjust salt before serving.
 Flavors deepen as the stew cooks, so a final seasoning check is key.